Anthony Joshua expected to fight Daniel Dubois for world title as Oleksandr Usyk vacates IBF belt

-Undisputed heavyweight world champion Oleksandr Usyk confirms he will vacate one of his four titles, the IBF belt; Anthony Joshua, Daniel Dubois expected to fight for it on September 21; Dubois holds IBF Interim belt and is mandatory challenger; Usyk contracted to rematch Tyson Fury
+Undisputed heavyweight world champion Oleksandr Usyk confirms he will vacate one of his four titles, the IBF belt; Daniel Dubois upgraded from IBF interim title holder to IBF champion ahead of expected fight with Anthony Joshua at Wembley Stadium on September 21

 Anthony Joshua is expected to fight Daniel Dubois for the IBF heavyweight belt after Oleksandr Usyk confirmed he was vacating the world title.